pygongnlp/TextMatching_tasks_paper_list/README.md

 The focus of our future work will be mainly organized in a more fine-grained direction, real-time update of the innovation and application of matching methods, code reproduction work for important papers, etc.

 The organizer is a 2016 undergraduate from Zhengzhou University, and his instructor during the undergraduate period was [Hongying Zan](http://www5.zzu.edu.cn/nlp/info/1004/1169.htm).
 Currently studying for a master's degree in Beijing Institute of Technology's natural language processing team, and the instructor is [Heyan Huang](http://cs.bit.edu.cn/szdw/jsml/js/hhy/index.htm).
+Thanks also to Hanlin Tang, a PhD in Beijing Institute of Technology, mainly for nlp in software engineer, has done a lot of work in project organization.
+Other contributors are as follows.
 If anyone wants to join us to study in the field of text matching or to give valuable suggestions, please send a message to gongpeiyuan1@163.com,  we look forward to your participation or guidance.

 ## Contents: